satoru-watanabe-aw/phom/README.md

 ### NPHOMdrawDiagram.ipynb

+This notebook reduces the network size to the target size and draw PH diagram of the reduced network.<BR>
-This notebook has three parameters.<BR>
+This notebook has five parameters.<BR>
 * target group
 * dropout ratio
 * model directory
 * original network size
 * target network size

+The first three parameters specifies are same as drawDiagram.ipynb notebook.<BR>
-The parameter of the original network size is for setting the size of original network.
+The parameter of the original network size is for specifing the size of original network.<BR>
-The parameter of the target network size is for setting the target network size for nomalization.
+The parameter of the target network size is for specifing the target network size for nomalization.<BR>
-This notebook reduces the network size to the target size and draw PH diagram of the reduced network.

 # Sample